Permanent private hall

-A permanent private hall (PPH) in the University of Oxford is an educational institution within the university.
-There are five permanent private halls at Oxford, four of which admit undergraduates.
+A permanent private hall (PPH) in the University of Oxford is an educational institution within the University.
+There are four permanent private halls at Oxford, three of which admit undergraduates.
 They were founded by different Christian denominations.
-The principal difference between a college and a PPH is that whereas the former are governed by the fellows of the college, the governance of a PPH resides, at least in part, with the corresponding Christian denomination.

-Students at PPHs are members of the University of Oxford and have full access to the university's facilities and activities.
+Students at PPHs are members of the University of Oxford and have full access to the University's facilities and activities.

 Overview

-Regent's Park College is the largest PPH, and admits men and women of any age.
-Blackfriars, St Stephen's House, and Wycliffe Hall were all male-only institutions historically, but all three are now co-educational, training ordinands for their respective denominations, and also admitting students for a range of other courses of study.
-Campion Hall admits Jesuits and priests of other orders and congregations who are graduate students.
-It occasionally accepts non-ordained students and ministers of other churches.
+Regent's Park College is the largest PPH and is, to all intents and purposes, a small college specialising in the Arts, Humanities and Social Sciences with a total student body of c.200.
+Regent's also trains Baptist ministerial students.
+Since 1919, Regent's has admitted both men and women.
+Blackfriars Hall, and Wycliffe Hall were all male-only institutions historically, but both are now co-educational, training ordinands for their respective denominations, and also admitting students for a range of other courses of study.
+Campion Hall admits graduate students in Humanities and Social Science subjects, and occasionally in other disciplines.

 History

 Private halls

-The Oxford University Act 1854 and the university statute De aulis privatis (On private Halls) of 1855, allowed any Master of Arts aged at least 28 years to open a private hall after obtaining a licence to do so.
+The Oxford University Act 1854 and the university statute De aulis privatis (On private Halls) of 1855 allowed any Master of Arts aged at least 28 years to open a private hall after obtaining a licence to do so.
 The longest lived of the thirteen private halls was Charsley's Hall (1862–1891).
 Notable masters of private halls included William Edward Addis and George Butler.

 The Universities Tests Act 1871 opened all university degrees and positions to men who were not members of the Church of England (subject to safeguards for religious instruction and worship), which made it possible for Roman Catholics and Nonconformists to open private halls.
 These non-Anglican private halls included Clarke's Hall (now Campion Hall), opened by the Jesuit Order in 1896, and Hunter Blair's Hall (later St Benet's Hall) opened by the Benedictine Order in 1899.